YBadiss/ggshotsproject/README.rst

-ggshots: Generating screenshots of google searches
+# ggshots: Generating screenshots of google searches

 This projects allows generating screenshots in png format of google search result pages.

 Along side the images, a docx is also created, containing one image per page.

+## Installing

+`pip install ggshots`